saltstack/salt/doc/ref/states/extend.rst

 Extend is a Top Level Declaration
 ---------------------------------

-This means that ``extend`` can only be called once in an sls, if if is used twice then only one of the extend blocks will be read.
+This means that ``extend`` can only be called once in an sls, if it is used twice then only one of the extend blocks will be read.
 So this is WRONG:

 .. code-block:: yaml